-7.3.2 Natural hazards
+7.3.2 Natural or Climate induced

-The challenges in navigating through the site during construction, also raise a fair hazard possibility for the construction team.
+The challenges in navigating through the site during construction also raise a fair hazard possibility for the construction team.

-- Bank failures are rampant and seem to be function of the hydraulic character of the flow and the engineering properties of the bank material. - Flooding is normal in Brahmaputra.
-Therefore, it is essential to develop adequate systems for ensuring safety of the terminal and its assets during these times. - The hazards during construction would be slips and trips due to navigation on different soil conditions.
-It is essential that proper soil conditions and their stability be communicated to the project implementation team. - Hazards could arise due to shifting of the riverbank changes. - Hazards would also arise due to varying weather conditions and due to establishment of temporary structures.
-Based on the topographic survey information, ground surface along the proposed jetty location is varying between +23m in the river to +51m at the landside.
+- Bank failures are rampant and seem to be a function of the hydraulic character of the flow and the engineering properties of the bank material. - Flooding is normal in Brahmaputra.
+Therefore, it is essential to develop adequate systems for ensuring the safety of the terminal and its assets during these times. - The hazards during construction would be slips and trips due to navigation on different soil conditions.
+It is essential that proper soil conditions and their stability be communicated to the project implementation team. - · Hazards could arise due to shifting of the riverbank changes. - Hazards would also arise due to varying weather conditions and due to the establishment of temporary structures. - Based on the topographic survey information, ground surface along the proposed jetty location varies between +64m in the river to +88m at the landside.